AmishaSingla/question2/README.md

 ### How to run the test cases

-From the root directory of the project execute: `./gradlew test -Dtest.single=Question1`
+From the root directory of the project:
+To execute the test case for Class Question1 in package `athletes` use the command: `./gradlew test -Dtest.single='*athletes/Question1'`